EduardSimek/Cypress-Examples/README.md

-This is a Cypress course from Udemy
+This is a Cypress examples from Udemy.